mortie/snow/README.md

   ISO C compatible compilers.
 It's confirmed to work with at least GCC and Clang.

+## Arguments

+Since you're not supposed to make your own main function, and instead use the `snow_main` macro, your binary will take these arguments:

+* **--color**: Force the use of color, even when stdout is not a TTY.
+* **--no-color**: Force colors to be disabled, evern when stdout is a TTY.

 ## Example

 Here's a simple example which tests a couple of filesystem functions, and has a